 As Sanchez explains, from the street, a visitor will see the houses as a "dynamic perspective of the two wooden volumes floating over the large open living area."
 But the site does not offer the residence to thorough review by passersby: The true power of NanaWall's contribution to this striking design is reserved for the residents.
 Whether cooking, hosting a party, or just relaxing, residents and guests of either home can enjoy warm Southern California weather and unobstructed views of the sea below.

-Furthermore, the HSW60 system's unique variable-angle astragal profile allows the panels to maneuver segmented angles along the tracks.
-This gave Mariscal the freedom to design completely open, right-angle corners, which enhanced the openness.
+The HSW60's variable-angle astragal profile enables panels to navigate segmented angles along the track, giving Mariscal the freedom to create completely open right-angle corners.

-Says Mariscal, "We prefer to use technology and building systems in a way that expresses the fundamental qualities and makeup of a space, while providing superior performance.
-NanaWall’s HSW60 system facilitated some of the most important goals of the project."
+Says Mariscal, "We prefer to use technology and building systems in a way that expresses the fundamental qualities of a space while providing superior performance.
+NanaWall's HSW60 system facilitated some of the most important goals of the project."
 The award-winning designer adds that the installation "became an exciting feature of the design of the main living spaces."